 We work closely with St Martin’s Church and value the benefits this relationship brings to the children.
-Revd Cannon Christine Dale is one of our school Governors and regularly joins us for our collective worship.
-We also visit the church to give thanks and celebrate at key times of the church year including harvest, Christmas and Easter.
+Revd Canon Christine Dale is one of our school Governors and regularly joins us for our collective worship.
+We also visit the church to give thanks and celebrate at key times of the church year including St Martin's Day, Christmas and Easter.

 Around our school, you will find signs and symbols which reflect the Christian heritage on which the school is built.
 There are also areas for reflection which contain school prayers and prayers that the children have created themselves.

 Like in all Church Schools, Religious Education at St Martin’s includes teaching about other faiths as well as Christianity.